arve0/master/thesis.md

 What to communicate: brief summary of the result and discussion, advice for further work

 > ML: Automatic imaging and segmentation of TMA has been demonstrated)...and....

+# Appendix
+Leica LAS design:
+- user should be mainly in LAS - automating on the side as a supplement
+  - load before CAM can be used
+  - does not load all settings from XML